b4ux1t3/go-rest-api/README.md

 # REST in Go

-This is a simple project that I'm using as a demonstartion of implementing RESTful APIs in Go.
+This is a simple project that I'm using as a demonstration of implementing RESTful APIs in Go.
 This will be a toy implementation, but a fully "standards-compliant" implementation.

 Right now, the only thing this program can do is handle requests for the `/collatz/` API endpoint and spit out a compiled template with the results of whatever is passed into the path after `/collatz/`.